paulodiovani/blog.diovani.com/technology/_posts/2025-06-13-configuring-neovim-011-lsp.md

 This is all that you really need to start using LSP with Neovim 0.11, without any extra plugins.

 However, some plugins might be really useful to help set up or configure LSP clients.
-Here are some of them with a brief explanation.
+Here are some of them, with a brief explanation.

 - [nvim-lspconfig] is still a good choice, as it provides default configuration for several LSP Clients.
-- [mason.nvim] and [mason-lspconfig] allows installing and configure Language Server from within Neovim.
+- [mason.nvim] and [mason-lspconfig] allows installing and configuring Language Server from within Neovim.
 - [nvim-cmp] and [nvim-cmp-lsp] provides extra completion features with a better UI.
 - [fzf-lua] or [telescope.nvim] can use custom pickers for code actions or other selectable options.

 ## Conclusion

-The intention of this article is to both show how Neovim 0.11 can use Language Server without any extra config, and to provide a concise way to set up LSP clients, allowing users to either start from scratch or migrate their old setups without digging into specific migration guides.
+The intention of this article is to both show how Neovim 0.11 can use Language Server without any extra plugins, and to provide a concise way to set up LSP clients, allowing users to either start from scratch or migrate their old setups without digging into specific migration guides.

-But if you have an old setup that still works, think twice before migrating.
-Built-in Neovim LSP might have a simpler setup or even be faster, but it is not a required upgrade while alternative plugins are not deprecated.
+However, if you have an old setup that still works, think twice before migrating.
+Built-in Neovim LSP might have a simpler setup or even be faster, but it is not a required upgrade as long as alternative plugins are not deprecated.

 ## Sources and references